 The INFILE statement also accepts other options.
 These options enable you to control the record format and length.
-Some of these options are illustrated in "Advanced External I/O Techniques" on page 162.
-For the complete syntax of the INFILE statement, see "INFILE Statement" on page 461.
+Some of these options are illustrated in "Advanced External I/O Techniques" on page 168.
+For the complete syntax of the INFILE statement, see "INFILE Statement: Windows" on page 465.

-Note: The default record length used by the INFILE statement is 256 characters.
-If the data you are reading have records longer 256 characters, you must use the FILENAME statement to define a fileref and either use the LRECL= option in the FILENAME statement to specify the correct logical record length or specify the LRECL= option in the INFILE statement.
-For details about the LRECL= option, see LRECL= in "INFILE Statement" on page 461. \triangle
+The default record length that is used by the INFILE statement is 32767 characters.
+If the data that you are reading has records longer 32767 characters, you must use the FILENAME statement to define a fileref and either use the LRECL= option in the FILENAME statement to specify the correct logical record length or specify the LRECL= option in the INFILE statement.
+For details about the LRECL= option, see LRECL= in "INFILE Statement: Windows" on page 465.